emre-vurgun/Dsa210/README.md

 ---

+## Key Findings

-## Results Summary
+### Results Summary

-All four models were ranked across every metric. **Random Forest** is the clear winner on all measures:
+All four models were ranked across every metric.
+Random Forest leads on all measures — though it is worth noting that an R² of 0.10 reflects the inherent unpredictability of a fast-growing market, where unmodelled factors such as new vehicle launches and federal incentives still drive significant variance.

 Below are the visual comparisons of the models' accuracy and the key drivers behind the Random Forest predictions.
 (From `Machine_Learning_Modeling.ipynb`)